jonashrem/docs/guides/plugins/plugins/api/multi-inventory.md

 ### Commercial Plugin

-As MultiInventory is part of the Commercial plugin, it requires an existing Shopware 6 installation and the activated Commercial plugin on top.
+As Multi-Inventory is part of the Commercial plugin, it requires an existing Shopware 6 installation and the activated Commercial plugin on top.
 The plugin can be installed following these [install instructions](../../../../guides/plugins/plugins/plugin-base-guide#install-your-plugin).
-In addition, the MultiInventory feature requires [Shopware Beyond](https://docs.shopware.com/en/shopware-6-en/features/shopware-beyond).
+In addition, the Multi-Inventory feature requires [Shopware Beyond](https://docs.shopware.com/en/shopware-6-en/features/shopware-beyond).

 ### Admin UI